Generally speaking, there’s no hard limit to the number of blocks a maze can have.

 How do you estimate the length of a maze?

-For unmoderated studies, Maze length is determined by counting all blocks within the maze, assuming that each block requires 1 minute to be completed.
+For unmoderated studies, Maze length is characterized by short (15 seconds), medium (45 seconds) or long (115 seconds).
 This calculation includes the Welcome and Thank You screens.

 In cases involving conditional logic or exclusive variant comparison, the count is based on the longest possible combination of blocks.